This is the third part of the series on Spiritual warfare. This segment is entitled “Spiritual Warfare: The Conditions of the Mind.”

 1 Keep thy foot when thou goest to the house of God, and be more ready to hear, than to give the sacrifice of fools: for they consider not that they do evil.

-Now to keep your foot means in this case, to be alert as to not slip and loose our balance, and get off track when we go to God’s house.
+Now, to keep our feet means, in this case, to stay alert so as not to slip, lose our balance, or get off track when we go to God’s house.
 We are to do this, rather than give the sacrifice of a fool.
-When we sit in church and allow our minds to wander, to the point that we receive nothing for being there, It’s useless to go.
+When we sit in church and allow our minds to wander to the point that we receive nothing for being there, it’s useless to go.
 We may make the sacrifice to be there, but it is a useless sacrifice—we’re only taking up space.
 It is the sacrifice— of a fool.

 Now a fool is an individual who has no good sense—to the point that they do evil, and don’t even know it.
-Now for clarity, here is same scripture from the New Living Translation.
+Now, for clarity, here is the same scripture from the New Living Translation.
 It reads:

 1 As you enter the house of God, keep your ears open and your mouth shut!
 Don’t be a fool who doesn’t realize that mindless offerings to God are evil.
 Is that to the point or what?

-Now to not receive from God is evil.
+Now, to not receive from God is evil.
 To be a mindless offering is evil.
-God has given us His spirit and we are to use it for our benefit.
-He has also given us free will: and we are to willfully keep our minds from wandering [waundering] to the point of self-destruction.
+God has given us His Spirit, and we are to use it for our benefit.
+He has also given us free will, and we are to willfully keep our minds from wandering to the point of self-destruction.

-Now how do we do this?
+Now, how do we do this?
 How do we obey this Scripture?
-Only Through prayer and discipline.
-If concentrating becomes difficult for us, we must make more of an effort to focus.
-If we’re reading and find that we’re not focusing and receiving: Stop—go back and read it again.
-If we miss spaces in conversations, apologize and ask the person to repeat themselves.
+Only through prayer and discipline.
+If concentrating becomes difficult, we must make a greater effort to focus.
+If we’re reading and find that we’re not focusing and receiving, stop—go back and read it again.
+If we miss a space in a conversation, we apologize and ask the person to repeat themselves.
 By the end of the Sunday message, we know whether our minds have wandered and we missed what was said; so, buy the tape.
-Take a quiet moment and listen to it; and if we miss parts of that, rewind it play it back.
-Sometimes when I have a lot on my mind, I’ll have to reverse a segment of a video 2 or three times.
+Take a quiet moment to listen to it, and if we miss parts, rewind and play it back.
+Sometimes, when I have a lot on my mind, I have to reverse a segment of a video 2 or 3 times.
 I simply refuse to let Satan steal anything from me that I’m going to benefit from.
 The Bible says: “resist the devil and he will flee from you.”
 [James 4:7]

-The Devil will give up, if he sees that we won’t: give in.
-But only for a season; he’s tenacious so we must always be on guard.
+The Devil will give up if he sees that we won’t give in.
+But only for a season; he’s tenacious, so we must always be on guard.
 In addition, when we have numerous tasks to complete, prioritize them.
 This enables us to focus on what’s most important.
-Then, instead of having our minds aimlessly buzzing around on numerous tasks, we can then concentrate on one to completion.
-Of course it always helps to eat and rest properly.
+Then, instead of having our minds aimlessly buzzing between numerous tasks, we can concentrate on one task to completion.
+Of course, it always helps to eat and rest properly.

 The next condition I want to address is the wondering mind.
 To wonder is to be filled with puzzlement and doubt.
 When one has a wondering mind they’re never really sure about anything—unstable.
-Anyone who has a wondering mind, can’t pray properly, can’t get answers to their prayers because they have too much doubt in their minds—their hearts Let’s review the familiar passage in
+Anyone who has a wondering mind can’t pray properly, can’t get answers to their prayers because they have too much doubt in their minds—their hearts.
+Let’s review the familiar passage in James 1:5-8

 5 If any of you lack wisdom, let him ask of God, that giveth to all men liberally, and upbraideth not; and it shall be given him.